 Remember that the ability to handle the ball is your one (and only) advantage over the outfield opposition.
 So you need to use your hands effectively.

 Sure, making those theatrical ‘Hollywood’ dives looks cool, but the very best keepers opt for safety over style.
 Brad Friedel springs to mind.
 He never stood out in a particular way, yet he was a solid performer for many years in the Premier League.

 The correct technique for catching the ball is explained in the following posts:

-Note that the goalkeepers are in the set position, and often adjust their feet to catch balls played around the body, thereby preventing the need to dive at full stretch or deflect the ball away.
-And this skill carries through into games; because the ball rarely comes at your body perfectly.
+Note that in the above video, the Goalkeeper is in the set position, and often adjusts his feet to catch balls played around the body, thereby preventing the need to dive at full stretch or deflect the ball away.
+And this skill carries through into games — because the ball rarely comes at your body perfectly.

 Now, there are cases where attempting to catch the ball around the body is a poor choice.
 And I’m going to elaborate on those situations in the following section on parrying shots.

 When to Parry Shots

 Parrying a shot is a secondary choice for goalkeepers; catching is always first choice.
 You choose to parry the ball out at times where the catch cannot be made.